Career • UX Design • UI Design

 Skipping the most crucial steps of understanding your problem leads to lackluster solutions with too many assumptions.
-And beginner portfolios suffer from this way too often.
+Beginner portfolios suffer from this too often.

 A Double Diamond model helps product teams move from “not knowing” to “knowing.”
 The first diamond helps us design the right things, while the second helps us design things the right way.